 What Are the First Signs of Liver Damage From Alcohol?

-Liver damage caused by alcohol use is not obvious until it is serious.
-Early liver damage will not cause noticeable symptoms.
-The first symptoms that do occur are normally very general, and it can be difficult to determine that they specifically indicate liver problems.
+Liver damage caused by alcohol use is often not obvious until it is serious.
+Early liver damage will generally not cause noticeable symptoms.
+The first symptoms are normally very general, and it can be difficult to determine that they specifically indicate liver problems.
 Early signs of liver damage can include:

 How Much Alcohol Does It Take To Damage Your Liver?

-The liver is the organ responsible for breaking down alcohol, so any amount of alcohol will ultimately put some form of strain on your liver.
-However, it usually takes a heavy amount of alcohol use to damage your liver.
+The liver is responsible for breaking down alcohol, so any amount of alcohol will ultimately put some form of strain on your liver.
+However, it usually takes a heavy amount of alcohol to damage your liver.

 Research shows that it typically takes at least 100 liters (26.4 gallons) of pure alcohol to cause permanent liver damage.
 This corresponds to 30 grams, or about two drinks, every day for 10 years.

-When the liver is damaged, it is unable to perform its normal functions.
-The liver plays a role in blood clotting, protein production, breakdown of toxic chemicals and production of energy.
+When the liver is damaged, it cannot perform its normal functions.
+The liver plays a role in blood clotting, protein production, breakdown of toxic chemicals and energy production.
 Some of the main symptoms of liver damage include:

 Alcoholic Fatty Liver Disease